Saturday, October 13, 2018

 FAMILY VALUES

 My thoughts suddenly left me when my wife got a bit cranky "tapailai aasti Ko hapta nai bhaneko hoina?
 Didn't I inform you last week???
-She had already sensed my slogging gestures which ment that I was not interested to go.
+She had already sensed my slogging gestures which meant that I was not interested to go.
 "Ki mo gari magayera jum?
 Or should I take a hired taxi???
-Her hitherto amiable demeanour was now ebbing with anger and I had completely forgotten that we were supposed to make a visit to my in-laws that day.
-My two and a half old baby girls added in her quacks voice "Buwa ta k saro birseko houu" my father has really become forgetful, a tone though innocent yet matured enough to make me feel more embarrassed.
-She too was desperate to see her widowed grandmother and her Aunt (wife's youngest sister) who had recently come from Dubai for a very short vacation.
+Her hitherto amiable demeanor was now ebbing with anger and I had completely forgotten that we were supposed to make a visit to my in-laws that day.
+My two and a half old baby girls added in her quacks voice "Buwa ta k saro birseko houu" my father has really become forgetful; a tone though innocent yet matured enough to make me feel more embarrassed.
+She too was desperate to see her grandmother and her Aunt (wife's youngest sister) who had recently come from Dubai for a very short vacation.

-No sooner, had we reached the house, my wife was hugging her mother and her sister so tight that they never wanted to let themself depart any more.
+No sooner, had we reached the house, my wife was hugging her mother and her sister so tight that they never wanted to let themselves depart any more.
 It had been almost a year since they had met each other.
 Watching them embracing in such bond of compassion made my steaming ego evaporate against the warmth of their love.

 HEART VS BRAIN